mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 ## Publish the landing page {#publish}

-Once your landing page is ready, you can publish it to make it available for use in a message or on a website.
+Once your landing page is ready, you can publish it to make it available for use in a message.

 ![](../assets/lp_publish.png)